zorowangtt/phdthesis/source/10_chapter2_methods.md

 ![(A) Refinement scheme for the model obtained from AlphaFold2.
 (B) Starting model for the harmonic restrained MD simulations.
 C) Distances (blue) and distance distributions (black) between spin label pairs of the starting model for reMD simulation and DEER experiment data, respectively.](figures/cp12/scheme.jpg){#fig:scheme width=100%}

 ### FASTA sequence of CP12{#sec:sequence}
-From CP12's complete amino acid sequence, we used the segment of 163 residues (shown in blue) served as the input for AlphaFold2 modeling as follows:
+From wild type of CP12's complete amino acid sequence, we used the segment of 163 residues (shown in blue) served as the input (WT) for AlphaFold2 modeling as follows:

-MKIFLASLIGSCAAFAPAPFGKSPTALFGRVDTS\textcolor{blue}{AIEAALDASKKFGSTSSEARVLWDIVEEMDASDNSVASKAPI
-VDSEYEAKVKSLSQMLTKTKAELDQVKALADDLKGVKLASPSVGSSAPDDSVMKEALAAARAATEEFGQSSPQ
-ARLAWETVEEIAASPVDIRAPLDEECLIELIEGCEALEKFQAALGSR}
+MKIFLASLIGSCAAFAPAPFGKSPTALFGRVDTS\textcolor{blue}{AAIEAALDASKKFGSTSSEARVLWDIVEEMDASDNSVAS
+KAPIVDSEYEAKVKSLSQMLTKTKAELDQVKALADDLKGVKLASPSVGSSAPDDSVMKEALAAARAATEEFGQ
+SSPQARLAWETVEEIAASPVDIRAPLDEECLIELIEGCEALEKFQAALGSR} (WT)

 In addition, to consider the influence of mutants in the EPR/DEER experiment, two mutant sequences are considered to predict the CP12's dimer.
 Their sequences are as follows:
-S46:

-S56:
+AAIEAALDASKKFGSTSSEARVLWDIVEEMDASDNSVASKAPIVDCEYEAKVKSLSQMLTKTKAELDQVK
+ALADDLKGVKLASPSVGSSAPDDSVMKEALAAARAATEEFGQSSPQARLAWETVEEIAASPVDIRAPLDEE
+SLIELIEGSEALEKFQAALGSR (S46)

+AAIEAALDASKKFGSTSSEARVLWDIVEEMDASDNSVASKAPIVDSEYEAKVKSLCQMLTKTKAELDQVK
+ALADDLKGVKLASPSVGSSAPDDSVMKEALAAARAATEEFGQSSPQARLAWETVEEIAASPVDIRAPLDEE
+SLIELIEGSEALEKFQAALGSR (S56)

 ### AlphaFold2 prediction
 Using AlphaFold v2.1.1-Multimer (AF2) and the default databases,[@jumper2021;@evans2021;@tunyasuvunakool2021], the structure of the CP12 homodimer was predicted.